Sreyan88/GAMA/README.md

 To evaluate GAMA we use the evaluation scheme employed by [LTU](https://github.com/YuanGongND/ltu/tree/main), the evaluation scripts can be found [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/eval).

 ----
 **Note:** The current code of GAMA does not include the implementation of `soft-prompt`.
-The code for `soft-prompt` will be released after the paper is accepted.
+The code for `soft-prompt` (and its related checkpoints) will be released after the paper is accepted.
+However, the stage 5 checkpoint released currently performs almost as well as with `soft-prompt`.

 ----